-Should you use footstraps for Sup foiling?
+Should I use footstraps for Stand Up foiling?

 It’s a new question in Sup foiling: To strap or not to strap.
 In foiling’s early days, pioneers like Laird Hamilton were fully committed.
 They strapped themselves to their boards with snowboarding boots and towed into freight-train sized waves that few people had ever surfed.
 Now we see foilers like Kai Lenny pumping in circles from wave to wave and Fred Hope jumping the height of a three-story building, with nothing but bare feet and a little surf wax on their boards.